TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Details of Rearrangement Tasks

 \subsection{Room Rearrangement}

-\textbf{Dataset and Simulator:} We clean the 3D-Front dataset~\cite{3dfront} to obtain bedrooms that consist of four walls and three to eight objects.
-We augment each room by flipping two times and rotating four times to get eight augmentations.
-We then import these rooms into iGibson~\cite{igibson} to run the physical simulation.
-The 756x8 rooms are used for \textit{target examples} that are used for training of the target score network, the classifier-based baselines and the VAE in goal-conditioned baselines.
-The other 83x8 rooms are used to initialise the room in the test phase, so the room rearrangement task is performed on the test dataset.
-The rooms in the training dataset are only used for learning the prior knowledge to arrange the room.
+\textbf{Dataset and Simulator:} We clean the 3D-Front dataset~\cite{3dfront} to obtain \textit{bedrooms} of rectangular shape and three to eight objects.
+We also drop the rooms with large objects or small free spaces.
+Since the number of different types of objects varies greatly, we drop the rooms with objects of rare category~(\eg, top cabinet).
+Each room is augmented by flipping two times and rotating four times to get eight variants.
+We import these rooms into iGibson~\cite{igibson} to run the physical simulation.
+For a more efficient environment reset and physical simulation, we build a `proxy simulator' based on PyBullet~\cite{pybullet} to replace the original iGibson simulator.
+We use iGibson to load and save the metadata of each room.
+Then we reload these rooms in the proxy simulator, where each object is replaced by a simple box-shaped object with the same geometry.

+The 756x8 rooms are used for \textit{target examples}.
+The target examples are used for training the target score network, the classifier-based baselines and the VAE in goal-conditioned baselines.
+The other 83x8 rooms are used to initialise the room in the test phase: We first sample a room from the test split and then perform 1000 Brownian steps to obtain the initial state.